 Grilled Swordfish Kabobs

 Swordfish is a thick, meaty fish that lends itself to being cut into cubes, making it easy to thread onto skewers, and a pleasure to grill outdoors.
+Before grilling, we decided to cube the swordfish, marinate them with a tangy marinade and seasonings.
+Then skewered them with some vegetables and lemons, making them simple, and flavorful.
+Delish!

 How to Make Grilled Swordfish Kabobs?

-- 1 or 1.5 pounds of frozen swordfish (thawed, and rinsed) – cut into 1-inch cubes
+- 1 or 1.5 pounds of frozen swordfish (thawed and rinsed) – cut into 1-inch cubes

 - 1/2 cup fresh lemon juice (about 2 lemons)